12 Game-Changing Ways to Organize With a Lazy Susan

 5. Spice Storage

 Spice storage is another common frustration for many.
 How do you keep all of your spices organized and easy to find?
 Many pro organizers swear by a Lazy Susan!
-There are several options that can work in a cabinet, on a pantry shelf or on a countertop:

-If you cook or bake a lot and use many spices regularly, I recommend a sectioned Lazy Susan (or getting a second one) to group spices by usage.
 For instance, you can group baking spices like cinnamon, nutmeg and cloves; Italian seasonings like basil, oregano, Italian parsley; savory seasonings like sage, rosemary and thyme; and “everyday” spices like salts and peppers.

 RELATED ARTICLE: